makrai/notes/hayes79-naive-phy-manifesto.md

     * have to go into analogies to do with e.g. interpersonal status, (Judge's seats are raised: Heaven is high, Hell is low: to express submission, lower yourself, etc.)
-    * Imagrne a world in which the 'status' analogy was reversed
+    * Imagine a world in which the 'status' analogy was reversed
       * a possible model of naive physics, but not of common sense
   * formalisation cannot be deep without being broad, and must be deep to be dense: so a dense formalisation must be deep and broad